AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Configured Supported Paths {#configured-supported-paths}

-Both the `granite:AuthenticationRequired` mixin type and the granite:loginPath property will only be respected within the scoped defined by the set of **Supported Paths** configuration option present with the **Adobe Granite Authentication Requirement and Login Path Handler**.
+Both the `granite:AuthenticationRequired` mixin type and the granite:loginPath property will only be respected within the scope defined by the set of **Supported Paths** configuration option present with the **Adobe Granite Authentication Requirement and Login Path Handler**.
 If no paths are specifed, the authentication requirement feature is disabled altogether.
-In this case mixin type nor property take efect when being added or set to a given JCR node. ``
+In this case mixin type nor property take efect when being added or set to a given JCR node.

 ### Mapping of JCR Content, OSGi Services and Configurations {#mapping-of-jcr-content-osgi-services-and-configurations}